wcerfgba/moneylab-nft-essay/nft-bad.md

 and time.
-but information isn't like cars or bread or people. because it is intangible, it can be replicated without limit,
+but information isn't like cars or bread or people. because it is intangible, it can be replicated without limit, and at very little cost, depending on the medium.